w3f/polkadot-wiki/docs/learn/how-to/vault-add-chain-metadata.md

 Polkadot Vault supports three chains out of the box: Polkadot, Kusama, and Westend.
 But you can add additional chains if you can scan a **trusted** spec QR code and metadata QR fountain.

 Currently, there exists one metadata portal that supports a plethora of Substrate chains curated by [Nova wallet](https://novawallet.io).
-Alternatively, if you are a technically-oriented user, you can [create your own QR codes and metadata portal](https://github.com/paritytech/metadata-portal).
+Alternatively, if you are a technically oriented user, you can [create your own QR codes and metadata portal](https://github.com/paritytech/metadata-portal).

 Below we provide instructions based on Nova's metadata portal, but the same instructions apply to any other source.